 Course Requirement Guidelines

 Each student must successfully complete credit-bearing courses/experiences to cover all of the K-State 8 areas.
-Some of the K-State 8 areas may be covered in the student's major.
+Up to four of the K-State 8 areas may be covered in the student's major.

 A minimum of four different course prefixes (e.g., AGEC, MATH, FSHS, HIST) must be represented in the fulfillment of the K-State 8 requirements.
 That's because the intent of the K-State 8 is for students to explore the perspectives of disciplines that may be quite different from those of their own majors.

 When a course is tagged for two K-State 8 areas, the student may count that course toward both areas.
 However, advisors are strongly encouraged to recommend that students enroll in a sufficient variety of courses and experiences to offer them a genuine breadth of perspective.

 For more information regarding course schedules, semesters needed, and K-State 8 courses, visit the K-State Academics page.

 Changing Majors, Adding/Removing Minors or Changing Programs of Study

 When students change majors, the change will not affect their K-State 8 requirements.